nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Fuzzy searching clients

-This works exactly the same as as fuzzy searching projects, described above.
+This works exactly the same as fuzzy searching projects, described above.
 The only difference to note is that the query is matched against the clients' emails, and not their names.

 ### Fuzzy search Gotchas

-In general, fuzzy search in Mycelium should feel familiar to most developers, since it is similar to, for example, finding files in IDEs, or the well known [fzf](https://github.com/junegunn/fzf) tool.
+In general, fuzzy search in :mushroom:Mycelium should feel familiar to most developers, since it is similar to, for example, finding files in IDEs, or the well known [fzf](https://github.com/junegunn/fzf) tool.
 However, here are a few things you might wish to note: